-iv) Programmatic Evaluations for the Entry-Level PharmD (ELPD)
+iv) Programmatic Requirements for the Entry-Level PharmD (ELPD)

-Demonstration of satisfactory performance is required for all programmatic evaluations and will be determined based on criteria and timing specific to each evaluation.
+Demonstration of satisfactory performance is required for all programmatic requirements and will be determined based on criteria and timing specific to each requirement.

-Students not achieving satisfactory performance on programmatic evaluations may be offered an opportunity to participate in a remediation process.
+Students not achieving satisfactory performance on programmatic requirements may be offered an opportunity to participate in a remediation process.

-Students not achieving satisfactory performance on programmatic evaluations may have their progression in the program halted based on the criteria and timing specific to each evaluation.
+Students not achieving satisfactory performance on programmatic requirements may have their progression in the program halted based on the criteria and timing specific to each requirement.

-v) Remediation
+v) Remediation for Didactic Courses